wp-plugins/profile-builder/readme.txt

 7. User Login Page
 8. Edit User Profile Page
 9. Recover Password Page
+10. Profile Builder Login Widget

 == Changelog ==
+= 2.0.6 =
+* Fixed a bug with checkbox field that didn't pass the required if the value of the checkbox contained spaces
+* When email confirmation is enabled we no longer can send the selected password via email because we now store the hased password inside wp-signups table and not a encoded version of it.
+This was done to improve security
+* Fixed problem that was causing "Insert into post" image button not to work
+* Fixed Fatal error when having both Free and Premium versions activated.
+* Removing the meta name for extra fields is no longer possible
+* Added translation files

 = 2.0.5 =
 * Added notification to enable user registration via Profile Builder (Anyone can register checkbox).
 * Add register_url and lostpassword_url parameters to login shortcode.